-The Public Advocate serves as the ombudsman for purposes of the Clean Air Act 507 program, receiving requests for regulatory information or environmental complaints from the public, and addresses the issue or ensures that the appropriate department employee follows up on the issue.
-This role of interfacing with the public ensures the department is accessible and responsive to public concerns.
-In this role, the SBPA Coordinator provided outreach to numerous individuals to address specific questions or concerns they had; as well as working with the citizens of Gering, Nebraska and Milford, Nebraska regarding on-going landfill concerns in each community.
+The Public Advocate serves as the ombudsman for purposes of the Clean Air Act requirements, receiving requests for regulatory information or environmental complaints from the public and ensuring the Department is accessible and responsive to public concerns.
+In this role, the Program Coordinator provided outreach to numerous individuals to address specific questions or concerns they had; as well as working with citizens of Gering, Nebraska regarding on-going landfill concerns in their community, and acting as an informal liaison with the state's ethanol industry to listen to their concerns.